ali-sattari/mit-dist-sys/README.md

 * Each Put operation is executed at-most-once despite network failures (via version checks)
 * Operations should be linearizable
 * Retry mechanism in KV client

+## Lab 3: Raft

+### 3A: Leader Election

+* Need and internal loop for node state management
+* To use channels or locks?
+* Heartbeat through light-weight AppendEntry RPC